The best washable sneakers to get you through the wet and rainy fall | CNN Underscored

 Vince Camuto Women’s Cabreli Washable Flat Sneaker ($65.59; amazon.ca)

-“Since washable shoes have a solid outsole, they need to incorporate a rubber tread on the bottom of the shoe for optimal grip,” Lovkova said.
+“Since washable shoes have a solid outsole, they need to incorporate a rubber tread on the bottom of the shoe for optimal grip,” Lovkova says.
 This may stand out as a different color at the bottom of the shoe but will typically look something like the thermoplastic sole on these washable sneakers from Vince Camuto.

 Vivaia Aria 2.0 Women’s Washable Ballet Shoes ($99.99; amazon.ca)